 Though UX designers do not seem to create thousands of pages and graphics, their role in a project shouldn’t be underestimated.
 The perfect result of a qualified designer’s work would definitely be advantageous:

-It is clearly seen that working process of UX designers doesn’t have much in common with what people usually think when they hear this word for the first time.
-Multifunctionality and indispensability of such people in modern project making caused a great demand in these specialists in today’s job market.
+It is clearly seen that the working process of user experience designers doesn’t have much in common with what people usually think when they hear this word for the first time.
+Multifunctionality and indispensability of such employees in modern project making caused a great demand for these specialists in today’s job market.